jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 ```

 ### 3.2 Docker run
-Now that the `ubuntu:20.04` Docker image is on the host, it is possible to run it using the command:
+Now that the `ubuntu:20.04` Docker image is on your host, you are able to run it using the command:

 ```bash
 docker run ubuntu:20.04
 ```

 As you can see, this command does nothing.
-When you call run, the Docker client finds the image (ubuntu:20.04 in this case), loads up the container and then runs a command in that container.
+When you execute `docker run`, the Docker client finds the image (ubuntu:20.04 in this case), loads up the container and then runs a command in that container.
 When we ran `docker run ubuntu:20.04`, we didn't provide a command, so the container booted up, ran an empty command and then exited.

 ```bash
 docker run ubuntu:20.04 echo "My first command in a container"